folkswhocode/awesome-diversity/README.md

 ## Contributing

 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more details.
-Here you have the [list of contributors](CONTRIBUTORS.md) of this repository.
+Here you have the alphabetical [list of contributors](CONTRIBUTORS.md) of this repository.